Men's Fertility Health

 ◻️ Cancer treatments (Chemotherapy or radiation)

+The first step in evaluating your fertility is to have a semen analysis performed.
 We offer at-home sperm testing consistent with Catholic teaching.
 Our testing is private and confidential and includes a telehealth consult with a Catholic fertility expert.
+We emphasize the man’s dignity and protect his desire to maintain a high moral and virtuous standard.

 You can order a home semen analysis collection kit and see a telehealth physician that specializes in male fertility care through MyCatholicDoctor.

-This seminal analysis is then analyzed to determine sperm count and quality.
-Your doctor will discuss the results with you through telehealth, privately and securely.
+After your specimen is shipped to the laboratory the seminal analysis is performed to determine sperm count and quality.
+When desired your doctor will discuss the results with you through telehealth, privately and securely.

-There are many options to treat male infertility, but just as female infertility, it can be complex and messy to understand.
-If you have a healthcare provider who dismisses the strong moral compass of the Catholic faith you live everyday, we encourage you to find a provider who will advocate for you, your health, and your family.
+If male factor is identified, additional testing and treatment can be employed, but just as with female infertility, it can be complex and messy to understand.
+If you have a healthcare provider who dismisses the strong moral compass of the Catholic faith you live every day, we encourage you to find a provider who will advocate for you, your health, and your family.
 You can find a list of fertility providers located in your state here.

 What can men do to enhance their prenatal health?